Multi-state OSOW permit calculator

 Frequently Asked Questions

-How wide can a trailer be without a permit?
+How wide can a load be without a permit?

 How many escorts do you need for an oversize load?

-Escort requirements vary by state and load size.
+Escort requirements vary by state, load size, and the road type!
 A load that needs zero escorts in one state may require two or more in the next.
-OSOWloads shows you exact escort requirements for every state in your route.
+We display as much info as possible to help plan and model costs.

 Ready to Calculate Your Permit Costs?